 In her post, Ochoa trickles out detail after detail until the point when the woman emerges, exhausted and sweating, only to hear the inevitable question from a male companion: "Why did it take you so long?"

 "'There was a long queue,' is what you decided to answer," she wrote.
-The story, while not original (we've found versions on the internet goes back to at least 2003) prompted hundreds of comments, by both men and women, revealing their own insights into the public toilet time warp.
+The story, while not original (we've found versions on the internet going back to at least 2003) prompted hundreds of comments, by both men and women, revealing their own insights into the public toilet time warp.
 Here's a typical one: "You forgot to say that when there is no paper to dry your hands, you use your hair," commented Susana Recabarren.